stouffer/EvoGeoModules/manuscript/manuscript.md

 paradigmatic system in which interspecific interactions are thought to be driven by macro-evolution and co-speciation events [@comb01; @vern09];

 The original dataset gives quantitative interaction strengths (expressed as an averaged number of parasites per species per host).
 In this system, quantitative interaction strengths were shown to be affected to a very high degree by local variations in abundance across sampling locations [@cana14], and it therefore seems unlikely that they reflect macro-ecological processes.
-Therefore, to account for differential sampling effort---which cannot readily be quantified---and across site variations in abundance---which do not pertain to macro-evolutionary proccesses---we only study the networks' bipartite incidence matrices (that is, presence and absence of infection of hosts by the parasites).
+Therefore, to account for differential sampling effort---which cannot readily be quantified---and across site variations in abundance---which do not pertain to macro-evolutionary processes---we only study the networks' bipartite incidence matrices (that is, presence and absence of infection of hosts by the parasites).

 ## Spatial scales and interaction spatial consistency